 Warm, warmer, fit!

-It only takes little things to get your hands and fingers fit.
-Depending on your needs, you can also use it here specifically for technical support.
+It only needs small things to get the hands and fingers fit.
+Depending on your needs, you can also use it here to support your instrumental skills.

 Find your size!
 Chose the smaller balls if you are unsure.
-As a benchmark: 25 mm balls are suitable for children and 30 mm balls in diameter for adolescents and adults with a normal hand size.
+As a benchmark: 25 mm balls are suitable for children and 30 mm balls in diameter for jung adolescents.
+For adults with a normal hand size 40 mm balls are suitable and 45 mm balls are suitable for strings hands .
 We generally recommend using stainless steel balls.
 They tend to be a little heavier and put better pressure on the palm of your hand.

 Finger massage rings